SUPERACE ULTRA MARATHON

 Kevin Lin, one the best-known endurance athletes in Asia, is introducing his home country to the ultra-challengers.
 The tough, yet beautiful mountain range will lead the runners to the Pacific Ocean to enjoy the big shiny blue.

 Kevin Lin has been the first modern runner to cross the Sahara Desert in 2007.
 He became the champion of the 4 Desert Race Series in 2006.
-Following his great running adventures in Atacama Desert, Silk Road and many others, his journey continued with the creation of the SUPERACE, and led more people into the world of ultramarathons (date to be confirmed).
+Following his great running adventures in Atacama Desert, Silk Road and many others, his journey continued with the creation of the SUPERACE, and led more people into the world of ultramarathons.

-Runners are led along the Jinshuiying Historic Trail and the Central Mountain Range to the Eastern coast and pass the Alangyi Historic Trail.
+Runners are led along the Jinshuiying Historic Trail, built during the Japanese occupation of Taiwan, follow through the Central Mountain Range to the Eastern coast and pass the Alangyi Historic Trail.
 You will climb to more than 1,450 meters high and then to river beds at sea level; along the way runners will be greeted by mountains and sea as you pass wet tropical forests and gravel coasts.
 One might even hear the songs of the aboriginals.
 The diverse terrain will test both the limits of your stamina and willpower!

 Participants are required to only carry equipment for a single day, locker services are provided and all other equipment will be delivered to the camp site by the event organizer.